NatesHonor/ElementalFactions/README.md

 To add custom elixirs, follow these steps:

-1. Open the `elixrs.yml` file located in the plugin's folder.
+1. Open the `elixirs.yml` file located in the plugin's folder.
 2. Under the `elixirs` section, add a new entry for your elixir using the following format:

 ElixirName:
 name: "Elixir Name"
 effects:

-  - "Speed 3"
-  - "Jump Boost 6"
+    "Effect:Duration:Level"

-Replace `elixirName` with a unique identifier for your elixir, `"Elixir Name"` with the desired display name of the elixir, and `"Effect 1"`, `"Effect 2"`, etc. with the desired potion effects of the elixir.
+Replace `ElixirName` with a unique identifier for your elixir, `"Elixir Name"` with the desired display name of the elixir, and `"Effect:Duration:Level"` with the desired potion effect, duration, and level.
+For example, `"Speed:600:3"` adds a Speed effect with a duration of 600 ticks and level 3.
-3. Save the `elixrs.yml` file.
+3. Save the `elixirs.yml` file.
 4. Restart the server or reload the plugin for the changes to take effect.
 5. Players can now find the custom elixir in the elixir selection GUI (`/elixir`) and obtain it by clicking on it.

+### Spawning a Horse with Upgraded Speed

+To spawn a horse with upgraded speed, use the `/horse` command.
+When executed, a horse with increased speed will be spawned at your location.

 ## Contributing